Select Page

 Partner with OPTe

-Participating in OPTe’s Affiliate Program, opens up a new way for people to thrive in the WordPress community.
+Participating in OPTe’s Partner Program, opens up a new way for people to thrive in the WordPress community.
+To align with WordPress’s collaborative ethos, OPTe’s revenue-sharing model prioritizes theme and plugin authors whose works are included in our built-in library, as well as WP informational websites.

 The following two tabs change content below.